This post contains affiliate links.

 Cream Cheese (Grade B+)

-Replacement Ratio and Considerations: You can replace Greek yogurt with cream cheese at a 1:1 ratio, though be aware that it will affect the flavor and consistency of your recipe.
+Replacement Ratio and Considerations: You can replace Greek yogurt with cream cheese at a 1:1 ratio, though this will affect the flavor and consistency of your recipe.ย

 Recommended Usage: Cream cheese is a good alternative for recipes such as baked goods, cheesecakes, frostings, sandwiches, spreads, and wraps where a creamy and slightly less tangy flavor can be desirable.